danielsc/azureml-debug-training/Setting up VSCode Remote on an AzureML Notebook VM.md

 # Setting up VSCode Remote on an AzureML Notebook VM

-In the AzureML Workspace in the Azure Portal, go to configuration page of the compute target associated with your Notebook VM and find the ssh settings.
+In the AzureML Workspace in the Azure Portal, go to configuration page of the compute target associated with your Notebook VM and find the IP Adress, ssh port, and ssh private key at the bottom:
 ![](img/vm_ssh_config.png)

 Save private key to the ~/.ssh/ directory on your local computer; for instance open and editor for a new file and paste the key in: